-Open Prize The Bangalore Trophy lent in 2002 by the Army

-Rifle Association and nine NRA Gold Medals.

-Reserved Prize Two Oval Flasks subscribed for in 1880 by Regiments and Corps and the NRA, and nine NRA

-Regiments and Corps and the NRA, and nine NRA Gold Medals to the champion team from British

-Forces as defined above.
+Open Prize The Bangalore Trophy lent in 2002 by the Army Rifle Association and nine NRA Gold Medals.
+P 1.P.
+Reserved Prize Two Oval Flasks subscribed for in 1880 by Regiments and Corps and the NRA, and nine NRA Gold Medals to the champion team from British Forces as defined above.